 Bob was a member of the Dee Why Camera Club from 2009 till 2016, including three years on the committee from 2009 to 2012.
 He was also active in broader community, serving three terms on Pittwater Council between 1996 and 2012.
-Bob passed away last year.
+Bob passed away in 2016.

 Bob showed his digital images straight out of camera at club meetings.
 These unedited images were mostly shot with his go to lens, a Canon 10mm-20mm.
 In memory of Bob and his photographic style, we are asking you to shoot jpeg, or look through your jpeg images, to see what you can come up with.
 Most cameras produce a pretty good image straight out of camera, so it’s up to you to get it right.
 The criteria are simple: